openstack-archive/fuel-web/docs/develop/nailgun/customization/bonding_in_ui.rst

 Relationship between them (bond:NIC ~ 1:M) is expressed in “slaves” field in NodeBondInterface model.
 Two more new fields in NodeBondInterface are: “flags” and “mode”.
-Bond's “mode” can accept values from nailgun.consts.OVS_BOND_MODES.
+Bond's “mode” can accept values from nailgun.consts.BOND_MODES.
 Bond's “flags” are not in use now. “type” property (read-only) indicates whether it is a bond or NIC (see nailgun.consts.NETWORK_INTERFACE_TYPES).